-At the same time, despite the rather high risks of data loss, HDDs are still in great demand for they offer a wide range of storage capacities at a very low cost, which makes them a perfect option for private users and small businesses.
+At the same time, despite the rather high risks of needing HDD data recovery, HDDs are still in great demand for they offer a wide range of storage capacities at a very low cost, which makes them a perfect option for private users and small businesses.

 Solid-state drives are called that specifically because they are devoid of moving parts.
 Compared with traditional hard disk drives, SSDs are considered much more dependable as they rely on flash memory chips — usually NAND flash chips — instead of magnetic media, using semiconductors that alter the electric charges of these arrays, and storing your data in the process.

 Now, NAND itself is made up of what are called floating gate transistors.
 Unlike the transistor designs applied in DRAM, which need to be refreshed multiple times per second, NAND flash is intended to retain its charge state even when not powered up.
 And that’s how NAND is a type of non-volatile memory.

 With all the above, solid state drives are able to offer businesses a range of benefits, from improved performance to greater durability.
 However, because SSD technology is so new, many people have questions about its reliability and longevity.
 No matter if you’re looking to upgrade your computer with a new drive, or willing to invest in SSDs for your MSP or your customers, it’s important to know the ins and outs of SSDs so you can make the most informed decision possible.